top of page

 Tailored Solutions

-Clients increasingly seek customized solutions like custom battery boxes and outdoor metal enclosures, often in smaller quantities.
+Clients are increasingly seeking customized solutions like custom battery boxes and outdoor metal enclosures, often in smaller quantities.
+These bespoke orders involve unique design and fabrication efforts.
+As a result, per kg pricing models prove inadequate.

 5. Volatility in Raw Material Prices